Welcome to the second Nix pill. In the first pill we briefly described Nix.

 nix.sh, it's short.

-You can, but there's a strong reason to keep using
+You can, but there's a good reason to keep using

 /nix instead of a different directory.
 All

-the derivations depend on other derivations by absolute path.
-I
+the derivations depend on other derivations by using absolute paths.
+We

-You can see now by yourself, don't worry if you see multiple bash derivations:
+You can see for yourself, don't worry if you see multiple bash derivations:

 $ ldd /nix/store/*bash*/bin/bash [...]